robwebdev/ember-cli-staticboot/README.md

-# Ember-cli-static-site
+# Ember-cli-staticboot

 An addon for building static sites using Ember CLI and FastBoot.

-`ember install ember-cli-static-site`
+`ember install ember-cli-staticboot`

 This addon currently requires ember-cli-fastboot to also be installed as a dependency to your ember-cli application.